-While Bush acknowledged that life will be everything but routine for the soldiers, sailors and airmen who have been and will be dispatched, he urged Americans to return to their daily lives, and sought to prop up the sagging economy and airline industry.
+While Bush acknowledged that life will be everything but routine for the soldiers, sailors and airmen who have been and will be dispatched eastward as this operation begins, he urged Americans to return to their daily lives, and sought to prop up the sagging economy and airline industry.

 "Terrorists attacked a symbol of American prosperity," Bush said.
 "They did not touch its source."

 The airlines, Bush said, can expect to benefit from a government cash boost that will soon start to wind its way through the House and Senate.